Best Arena Shooter Games 2025

 MADNESS: Project Nexus is another third-person arena shooter with run n’ gun-inspired combat brimming with chaos and carnage.

-Taking on the role of deadly little bean men, you’ll mow down enemies across guarded facilities, cult camps, moving trains, and other surroundings.
+Taking on the role of deadly little bean men, you’ll mow down enemies across secure facilities, cult camps, moving trains, and other surroundings.

 Armed with an assortment of pistols, rifles, shotguns, machine guns, and melee weapons with distinctive perks, you’ll learn to refine your skills throughout the game’s 8-hour campaign.